 Hashimoto's thyroiditis is the most common cause of underactive thyroid in the United States.
-When left untreated, this thyroid condition can cause a number of complications that can interfere with your daily life.
-Even with treatment, Hashimoto's can make it difficult for some people to support themselves and their families because they are unable to perform their job duties adequately.
+When left untreated, this thyroid condition can cause several complications that can interfere with your daily life.
+Even with treatment, Hashimoto's can make it difficult for some people to support themselves and their families because they cannot perform their job duties adequately.

 Hashimoto's is an autoimmune condition where your immune system attacks cells in the thyroid gland.
 This immune disorder leads to chronic inflammation of the thyroid gland (called 'thyroiditis').
 Hashimoto's can be slow to progress but can eventually cause your thyroid function to decline over time.
 Eventually, Hashimoto's can lead to hypothyroidism.

 Hashimoto's can be hard to diagnose in the early phases of the disease.
 Therefore, most people do not learn they have Hashimoto's until significant damage has occurred to the thyroid.
 This autoimmune condition frequently runs in families.
 Sometimes people who have a family history of Hashimoto's are more likely to diagnose and treat the disease earlier.

 People with Hashimoto's usually have the same symptoms as people with hypothyroidism.
 There are no symptoms that are unique to Hashimoto's.
 That said, autoimmune conditions may cause further aggravation and discomfort compared to conditions that are not caused by autoimmune processes.
 Typically, your immune system protects your organs and keeps you healthy.
 With autoimmune conditions, however, your immune cells attack healthy tissues in your body.

 Given this combination of symptoms, it is no wonder that people with untreated or uncontrollable Hashimoto's can struggle to perform daily activities, including providing an income.